 While at Specsavers he was a member of the in store test room software, (Socrates) development team, long serving regional IT user group representative, represented region on various forums, worked with PCT to set up electronic submission and practice based diabetic screening.

-Jane has been in optics for 22 years, starting out as a dispensing optician before qualifying from Cardiff in 1997.
-Seven years ago she moved to Dorset with her husband and two daughters.
-She lives in a very rural part of Dorset – six miles from the nearest shop (with a phone request bus service running twice a day).
-After talking to patients, and discovering that for some it was a real effort to reach a town for an eye examination, she came up with the idea of The Eye Bus which has been running since 2010 visiting 7 rural locations.
+Jane has been in optics for 25 years, starting out as a dispensing optician before qualifying from Cardiff in 1997.
+Eleven years ago she moved to Dorset with her husband and two daughters.
+She lives in a very rural part of Dorset – six miles from the nearest shop.

 Grace is a dispensing optician with her own practice in Stalbridge in Dorset.
 She has worked in optics for over 30 years for both independent and multiple practices.